nyholku/purejavahidapi/README.md

 ### Basic Functionality

-PureJavaHidApi provides the capability to enumare (find) and open attached USB HID devices and send and receive reports i.e. chucks of bytes.
+PureJavaHidApi provides the capability to enumerate (find) and open attached USB HID devices and send and receive reports i.e. chucks of bytes.

 ### Planned Functionality